How To Use A Firestick On Your Computer or Laptop

 Smarter Home Guide is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more here.

 The Amazon Fire Stick is a fantastic streaming solution that allows you to turn just about any TV into a complete smart media station.
 All you need is a decent WiFi connection and high-speed internet.
 But, what if you wanted to use a Firestick with your computer?

 First of all, this question could be interpreted in 2 ways.
 Either:

 - You want to watch Fire TV on your computer, or

 - You want to mirror your computer to your TV using your Firestick.

 In this article, we’re going to cover both.
-We’ll tell you how to use a Firestick with your computer (or monitor) so that you can gain access to just about any content even without a TV.
+We’ll tell you how to use a Firestick with your computer/laptop (or monitor) so that you can gain access to just about any content even without a TV.
 We’re also going to talk about the possibility of mirroring your computer screen on a TV through your WiFi connection via your Firestick.
 During this process, we’ll cover any additional hardware you might need for your particular situation and what it’s used for.